weinkauf/TeXnicCenter-Manual/source/placeholders.rst

 Placeholders
 ============

-A very powerfull feature of TeXnicCenter are placeholders.
+A very powerful feature of TeXnicCenter are placeholders.
 They are used on occasions when values or commands need to be specified that will change dynamically during runtime.
 This feature allows the user a very flexible configuration of TeXnicCenter because command line arguments, DDE-commands or